Ambg05/Book_SecDevOps_Risk_Workflow/content/2.Risk-workflow/Concepts/Abusing-the-concept-of-risk.md

 I know that there are many, more formal definitions of RISK and all its sub-categories that could be used, but it is most important that in the real world we keep things simple, and avoid a proliferation of unnecessary terms.

-Fundamentally, my definition of RISK is based on the concept of 'behaviours' and 'side-effects of code' (whether intentional or not).
+Fundamentally, my definition of RISK is based on the concept of 'behaviors' and 'side-effects of code' (whether intentional or not).
 The key is to map reality and what is possible.

 RISKs can also be used in multi-dimensional analysis, where multiple paths can be analysed, each with a specific set of RISKs (depending on the chosen implementation).